annices/BlogSystem2.0/README.md

   * Modified sort, filter and pagination function of entries, comments and categories using Grid MVC 6.2.0.
   * Added pagination to entry comments.
   * Added multi-select option to support multiple delete of entries, comments and categories.

+## 5.2 Changes to version 2.2
+  * Added a check to prevent anonymous users to access draft entries in any way.

 ---